p2635/modern-js-tutorial/README.md

 This repo documents my work while reading and working through https://javascript.info/.

 - The demo badge is a html page that I created to test out my scripts, feel free to try it out.
-- Refer to WrittenAssignments.md for non-executable tasks.
+- Refer to `Part1.md` for written assignments.
 For example, 'Guess the output' questions.
 - There's no point showing what I can do twice.
 If later tasks shows my competency in earlier tasks, I generally left out earlier tasks from this repo to keep things simple.

 # PART 1